Payroll and HR Obligations for Hong Kong Employers

 Conditions of Service and Records

-Before the commencement of an employment, the employer must inform the employee of the conditions of employment, including wages, wage period, length of termination notice and entitlement to year-end payment.
-During the preceding twelve months the employer is required to keep records, for each employee, of the name and identity card, employment contract and amendments to terms of employment, date of commencement of employment, job title, wages and amount of cash remuneration paid in respect of each wage period, non-cash and fringe benefits, employer’s and employee’s contributions to MPF, wage period, periods of annual leave, sick leave, maternity/paternity leave and holidays entitled and taken, amount of year-end payment and the period to which it relates, period of notice required for termination of contract, and date of termination of employment.
+Before the commencement of an employment, the employer must inform the employee of the conditions of employment, including wages, wage period, length of termination notice and any entitlement to year-end payment.
+During the preceding twelve months the employer is required to keep records, for each employee, of the name and identity card (HKID), employment contract and amendments to terms of employment, date of commencement of employment, job title, wages and amount of cash remuneration paid in respect of each wage period, non-cash and fringe benefits, employer’s and employee’s contributions to MPF, wage period, periods of annual leave, sick leave, maternity/paternity leave and holidays entitled and taken, amount of year-end payment and the period to which it relates, period of notice required for termination of contract, and date of termination of employment.
 Business owners are required to keep business records, including payroll records, for at least seven years.

 Wages shall become due on the expiry of the last day of the wage period.
 An employer should pay wages to an employee as soon as practicable but in any case not later than seven days after the end of the wage period.
 An employer is required to pay interest on the outstanding amount of wages to the employee if he fails to pay wages to the employee within seven days when it becomes due.